Moments, Time-Inversion and Source Identification for the Heat Equation: Numerical simulations

 \subsubsection{The two-dimensional case}

-In the two-dimensional case, we fix the maximum moment order to \(k_{\text{max}}=10\) and the terminal time to \(T=100\).
-Consequently, the discretized solution may exhibit up to \( \binom{12}{2} = 66 \) support points-far more than the true distribution.
+In the two-dimensional case, we fix the maximum moment order to \(k_{\mathrm{max}}=10\) and the terminal time to \(T=100\).
+Consequently, the discretized solution may exhibit up to \( \binom{12}{2} = 66 \) support points, far more than the true distribution.
 Nevertheless, these points cluster tightly around a few centers, which serve as excellent approximations to the true Dirac support locations of \(u_0^*\).
 To reduce this redundancy, we merge any points whose pairwise distance is below a threshold \(0.02\).
 Each resulting cluster is then replaced by its amplitude-weighted barycenter, with the cluster amplitude equal to the sum of its constituent amplitudes.
 This simple post-processing step substantially improves the accuracy of the recovered measure.

 Figure~\ref{fig:solutions-2d} illustrates the performance of the recovered distribution \(u_0^k\) obtained by solving \eqref{pb:OC_dis} and the post-processing step.
-We have the following observations: \begin{enumerate} \item In Figure~\ref{fig:solutions-2d}(A), the \(W_1\) error displays a trend analogous to the one-dimensional case: it decreases initially, exhibits a sharp drop between \(k=6\) and \(k=8\), and then begins to increase again from \(k=9\).
+In Figure~\ref{fig:solutions-2d}(A), the \(W_1\) error decreases initially, exhibits a sharp drop between \(k=6\) and \(k=8\), and then begins to increase again from \(k=9\).
 Figure~\ref{fig:solutions-2d}(B) reveals that at \(k=6\), the recovered support points are broadly scattered, although the most significant locations (dark markers) are already detected.
 At \(k=7\), these points begin to cluster around the key positions, and by \(k=8\), the groups have merged very close to the true support points of \(u_0^*\).

-\item Even for \(T=100\), the recovered distributions remain highly accurate, demonstrating that the moment method's performance is not sensitive to the dimension \(d\).
-This follows from our error bound \eqref{eq:conv}, in which the polynomial degree on \(T\) involves only the moment order \(k\) and not the dimension \(d\).
-Consequently, the maximum feasible terminal time retains a similar order of magnitude as in lower-dimensional settings. \end{enumerate}